scartwri/Grid/README.md

 Nominet Coding Challenge

-This program determines whether a set of recieving towers can receive a signal from a set of transmitting towers on a remote (and conveniently rectangular) island.
+This program determines whether a set of receiving towers can receive a signal from a set of transmitting towers on a remote (and conveniently rectangular) island.

 This application has been tested in an Ubuntu Linux environment.